nanlabs/backend-reference/examples/fastapi-gql/README.md

     source env/bin/activate
     ```

-2. Install the requirements from requirements.txt
+2. Install the requirements from corresponding requirements file

    - For development